mvmprojects/MVM-Kitchen-Sink/Other Topics/AZ-900 Study Notes/AZ-900 study notes.md

 	Azure Storage
 	Azure Synapse Analytics

-#### SaaS use cases:
+#### SaaS use cases
 - ready-to-go software that works from just about any device
 - cloud provider takes care of availability, backups and patches
 - you don't have to know anything about the software internals or about the patches

-Use case examples for cloud models:
+#### Use case examples for cloud models
-Public cloud model: easy and fast to move to the cloud.
+- Public cloud model: easy and fast to move to the cloud.
-Private cloud model: transparency/security concerns, privacy and regulatory concerns.
+- Private cloud model: transparency/security concerns, privacy and regulatory concerns.
-Hybrid cloud model: keeping sensitive data on-premises while still benefitting from applications running in the public cloud.
+- Hybrid cloud model: keeping sensitive data on-premises while still benefitting from applications running in the public cloud.
-Community cloud model: hospitals sharing medical data.
+- Community cloud model: hospitals sharing medical data.

 ## Azure Service concepts